Cardiothoracic Surgery in the East of England

 Chairman of the Specialty Training Committee: Mr. S Tsui, Papworth Hospital NHS Trust

-Programme Director: Mr. Y Abu-Omar, Papworth Hospital NHS Trust
+Training Programme Director: Mr. Ravi De Silva, Papworth Hospital NHS Trust

 Associate Dean: Dr J Waller, East of England Deanery